 - understand the theory and research in the field of digital rhetoric;

 - understand the sociocultural dynamics of digital writing spaces;

-- become more sophisticated navigators of the information available to us in digital spaces; and
+- become more sophisticated navigators of the information available to us in digital spaces

-- become more effective writers and communicators in print and digitally mediated spaces.
+- become more effective writers and communicators in print and digitally mediated spaces; and

 Projects and Deliverables

-The coursework will be a mix of discussion, online exploration, application of theory, and the design and implementation of digital projects.
+The coursework will be a mix of online discussion forums, online exploration, application of theory, and the design and implementation of digital projects.
+Some virtual synchronous (real-time) meetings will be held – but all online meetings will offer two or more times in order meet student schedules.
 We’ll learn about network theory while we engage with understanding how rhetoric influences the development and design of digital environments.

 As part of your learning, you will explore a very broad range of issues related to digital rhetorics, and you will have the opportunity to engage a specific issue in depth through a final project.

 - Reflective Reading Journal, introduced in Basics Unit, online (due at the end of the semester)